 What does Addiction Counselling do?

-Addiction counselling opens up a line of communication between the person with the habit and someone trained to help them overcome their want and need for the substance they frequently abuse.
+Addiction counselling available at centers like rehab in Lancaster (or in your area) opens up a line of communication between the person with the habit and someone trained to help them overcome their want and need for the substance they frequently abuse.

 The counsellor listens closely to the addict so they can learn what motivates and drives the individual.
-The counsellor wants to know as much as possible about the person so they can help the individual develop a life plan that does not include using drugs or alcohol to cope.
+The counsellor, offering professional counselling services by CFHP, aims to gather comprehensive information about the individual.
+This enables them to assist in the development of a personalized life plan that steers clear of reliance on drugs or alcohol for coping.

 Counselling Identifies the Problem